 HaitiChildren is staffed by child psychiatry fellows and triple board residents as well as medical and public health student researchers.
 Learn more about HaitiChildren

-Following a Needs Assessment requested of the Ministry of Health.
-Future plans include assistance with education of staff at their psychiatric hospital, development of community mental health services including integration of psychotherapy into their largely biologically based approach to mental illness, and introduction of child psychiatry specific services.
+Following a Needs Assessment requested by the Ministry of Health, we assist with education of staff at their psychiatric hospital, development of community mental health services including integration of psychotherapy into their largely biologically based approach to mental illness, and introduction of child psychiatry specific services.

 - Partnering with pro bono immigration attorneys to provide psychiatric evaluations to immigrant migrants and migrant families applying for asylum or who are detained by the U.S. Immigration and Customs Enforcement (currently with a focus on facilities in South Texas and New Jersey).